ed-components/ed-components/components/ed-pb/README.md

 1. Each numeric element list  is turned into a question.

-    You can provide some context.
+    You can provide some context

-1. Question 2.

     1. Subquestion 2.1.

-       If the answer is a gfm task-list it will be turned into a single choice question.
+       A gfm task-list with _one checked answer_ will be turned into a **single choice question**.

        - [ ] first false answer
        - [x] This is true

+    1. Subquestion 2.2.

+       A gfm task-list with _more than one checked answer_ will be turned into a **multiple choice question**.

+       - [ ] first false answer
+       - [x] This is true
+       - [x] This is also true
+       - [ ] false also

+However you can use unordered lists in your markdown content.

+- Hello
+- World

 Directives are provided for each other ed-components.